zepptron/kubeadm-vagrant-ansible/ansible/roles/users/files/README.md

-example keys. never use them anywhere else! generate your own with `ssh-keygen -t rsa -b 4096 -f KEYNAME`.
+example keys. never use them anywhere else! generate your own with `ssh-keygen -t rsa -b 4096 -f $ENVIRONMENT`.

-respect the naming for a working playbook. `id_rsa_dev` is your name of choice.
+respect the naming for a working playbook. `$ENVIRONMENT` is specified in your inventories folder.